brayniverse/eloquent.js/README.md

 ### Last

-Returns the last instance in the collection.
+Returns the last model in a collection.

 ```javascript
 Eloquent('people').last();